Last Updated on 3 December, 2020 by Veronica

-On the one hand, I want to write and on the other to look out the window and contemplate the majestic mountains that accompany me along the way.
+On the one hand, I want to write, and on the other, to look out the window and contemplate the majestic mountains accompanying me along the way.
 All upholstered in green and crowned with white clouds at its tops.

-I love traveling by train, it seems to be one of the most romantic ways to travel, and much better if you do it on a train like this.
+I love traveling by train; it seems one of the most romantic ways to travel, and it is much better if you do it on a train like this.

 I travel on a PeruRail train from Cuzco to Puno.
 It’s about 10.30 hours of travel, it seems like a lot, but it really isn’t.